 I. EXECUTIVE SUMMARY 4

-• Slovakia-Specific Recommendations 8
+• Slovakia-specific Recommendations 8

 II.
 ASSESSMENT FRAMEWORK OVERVIEW 12

-А. В. С. Working in partnership to support Women's Rights Organizations What we did Limitations 13 14 15
+A. Working in partnership to support Women's Rights Organizations 13

+В. What we did 14

+C. Limitations 15

 III.
 SLOVAKIA BACKGROUND INFORMATION 16

 A. The humanitarian emergency in Slovakia 17

-Β. The Government of Slovakia 18
+В. The Government of Slovakia 18

-C. Pre-existing prevalence of GBV in Slovakia & existing legal frameworks 19

-D. Overall healthcare system in Slovakia 20
+C. D. Pre-existing prevalence of GBV in Slovakia & existing legal frameworks Overall healthcare system in Slovakia 19 20

 IV.
 FINDINGS 22

 A. Needs and risks of women's organizations, groups, and collectives 23

-В. Trafficking and other GBV risks 24
+B. Trafficking and other GBV risks 24

 C. Shelter and sustainable housing risks 25

 D. Lack of cash-based assistance, livelihoods, and access to decent work 26

-E. Lack of access to good information 27

-F. Reproductive health and GBV services 28
+E. F. Lack of access to good information Reproductive health and GBV services 27 28

 G. Mental health and psychosocial support 29

-Η. Double discrimination against populations of concern 30
+Н. Double discrimination against populations of concern 30

-V. RECOMMENDATIONS AND WAYS FORWARD 31
+V .
+RECOMMENDATIONS AND WAYS FORWARD 31

 1. Ensure a gender-sensitive humanitarian response by supporting 32

 women's movements across the region

-2. Fulfill commitments to localization by shifting power to women-led 34
+2. Fulfill commitments to localization by shifting power to women-led organizations 34

-• organizations

 3. Address gaps in the protection of women and children 38

 4. Improve access to essential services 41

-VI.
-ANNEX 48
+VI ANNEX 48

-• Links to Country Reports 49

-Executive Summary
+I. Executive Summary

 While there has been an outpouring of public and private support for those fleeing Ukraine, the largely ad hoc and gender-blind response cannot meet the basic needs and protection concerns of forcibly displaced persons (FDPs)1 and their host communities in Slovakia.
-Duty-bearers- (including international non-governmental organizations (INGOs) and the United Nations (UN))-have so far failed to adhere to their own global commitments to localization of the humanitarian response.
-This includes systematically creating ways for women and girls to design and lead responses, incorporating their views into all phases of the operational management cycle.2 With few exceptions, dedicated funding for sexual and reproductive health (SRH) and services for violence against women and girls (VAWG) has failed to materialize.
-Instead of the multi-year flexible funding that local women- and -girl-led organizations need, these overworked frontline groups find themselves chasing grants that may only cover one to three months of total costs.
-In this way, they are made to take on humanitarian work that they are not necessarily trained for,3 which ultimately derails their core missions.
+Duty-bearers-(including international non-governmental organizations (INGOs) and the United Nations (UN))-have so far failed to adhere to their own global commitments to localization of the humanitarian response.
+This includes systematically creating ways for women and girls to design and lead responses, incorporating their views into all phases of the operational management cycle.2 With few exceptions, dedicated funding trained for,3 which ultimately derails their core missions.

 In every armed conflict, men's violence against women and girls increases rapidly and stays elevated long after the fighting stops.
 Like the other countries bordering Ukraine, Slovakia is facing an unprecedented refugee crisis of women and children displaced by the war.
-Urgently-needed, gender-sensitive violence prevention, and risk
+Urgently-needed, for sexual and reproductive health (SRH) and services for violence against women and girls multi-year flexible funding that local women- and frontline groups find themselves chasing grants that may only cover one to three months of total costs.
+In this way, they are made to take on humanitarian work that they are not necessarily gender-sensitive violence prevention, and risk